hashicorp/vault/website/source/intro/getting-started/acl.html.md

 the last section, we learned about _authentication_.
 This section is about _authorization_.

-Whereas for authentication Vault has multiple options or backends that can be enabled and used, the authorization or policies of Vault are always the same format.
+For authentication Vault has multiple options or backends that can be enabled and used.
+For authorization and access control policies Vault always uses the same format.
 All authentication backends must map identities back to the core policies that are configured with Vault.

-When initializing Vault, there is always one special policy created that can't be removed: the "root" policy.
+When initializing Vault, there is always one special policy created that can't be removed: the `root` policy.
 This policy is a special policy that gives superuser access to everything in Vault.
 An identity mapped to the root policy can do anything.